bleachbit/docs/_posts/2015-09-25-frequently-asked-questions.md

 ### Q: Why does BleachBit take a long time while filling up the hard drive?

+A: Check under the System cleaner whether the option **Free disk space** (version 5.0.2 and prior) or **Empty Space** (version 5.1.0 and later) is enabled.
+The purpose is not to increase the amount of available space.
+Instead, its purpose is to make previously deleted files unrecoverable.

-A: You enabled the option to **System - Free disk space** to wipe free disk space for privacy.
-This works basically by creating a large, empty file (see [Shred files and wipe disks](/doc/shred-files-and-wipe-disks.html) for more information).
-The duration depends on the speed of the hardware and the free capacity, and it is common to take more than five minutes.
+This feature works by creating large, empty files (see [Shred files and wipe disks](/doc/shred-files-and-wipe-disks.html) for more information).
+The duration to wipe empty space depends on the speed of the hardware and the free capacity, and it commonly takes more than five minutes.

-When the hard drive is full, BleachBit immediately deletes the file, and there will be no net change in disk space, so you will be back where you started.
-It is generally recommended you disable this option.
+When the hard drive is full, BleachBit immediately deletes the file, and there will be no net change in disk space.

+Wiping empty space is not necessary if your drive is protected with full-disk encryption such as BitLocker or LUKS.
+Wiping works best on traditional hard drives.
+On solid-state drives, it is less reliable, and frequent use contributes to wear.

-If this option is disabled, and BleachBit is slow, look at the option **Edit - Preferences - General - Overwrite Contents**.
+If wiping empty space is disabled, but BleachBit is still slow, look at the option **Edit - Preferences - General - Overwrite Contents**.
 Enabling this option makes BleachBit slower because more work is required to make files unrecoverable.

 ### Q: I closed BleachBit while it was working for a long time, and now my hard drive is full.
 How do I fix it?
 A: Run BleachBit, and clean the option **System - Temporary Files**.
 On Linux, also clean **System - Cache**.
 This will delete one or more files that are gigantic and have random filenames.